oroinc/documentation/commerce/admin_guide/entities/entity_fields_advanced_properties.rst

 2. In the **Import and Export** section, specify the following information:

    .. image:: ../img/entity_management/entity_field_import_and_export.png
+      :alt: Basic settings of the import and export section available when creating a new entity field

    * **Column Name** --- Type a name that will be used for identifying the field in the .csv file with entity records.
 If left empty, the **Label** value will be used for identifying the field when you export entity records.
    * **Column Position** --- Type a number that corresponds to the position of this field in the .csv file that contains entity records.